Blasphemy law: Canada

+Cyprus

+Articles 141 and 142 of the Cyprus Criminal Code criminalise "wounding religious feelings" and publishing material that insults or vilifies a religion.

 Denmark

 In Denmark, Paragraph 140 of the penal code was about blasphemy.
 Since 1866, this law has only led to two convictions, in 1938 and in 1946.
 A further charge was brought to court in 1971, but led to acquittal.
-In 2017, a man was charged with blasphemy for posting a video of himself burning the Quran on social media under the slogan Yes to freedom - no to Islam.
+In 2017, a man was charged with blasphemy for posting a video of himself burning the Quran on social media under the slogan Yes to freedom – no to Islam.
 In 2012, a survey indicated that 66% of Denmark's population still supported the blasphemy law, which made it illegal to "mock legal religions and faiths in Denmark".
 Before 2017, abolition of the blasphemy clause was proposed several times by members of the parliament, but failed to win a majority vote.
 The law was repealed on 2 June 2017 several days before the 2017 charge was due to come to trial.
 While public insults of a religion are no longer forbidden, speech and actions threatening or demeaning certain groups of people because of their religious beliefs continued to be punishable pursuant to §266(b) of the penal code.

+Denmark reinstated blasphemy laws in 2023.
+It bans improper treatment of a significant religious writing in public or with intent to spread such act publicly.

 El Salvador

-Even though El Salvador is a mostly Catholic country, the constitution still protects freedom of religion under the constitution, with the Catholic Church receiving some privileges.
-El Salvador's penal code bans "insulting" religion and is punishable from 1-3 years in prison.
-People who frequently are accused of "insulting" religion are given a maximum penalty of 3-8 years in prison.
+El Salvador is a mostly Catholic country, where freedom of religion is protected under the constitution, with the Catholic Church receiving some privileges.
+El Salvador's penal code bans insulting religion and is punishable from 1–3 years in prison.
+People convicted of "insulting religion" are given a penalty of 6 months to 8 years in prison.

 Finland

-In Finland, section 10 of chapter 17 of the Criminal Code relates to blasphemy.
-The section is titled "Breach of the sanctity of religion", but the text of the law explicitly includes "publicly blaspheming against God" as well as defaming what is held sacred by a religious community.
+In Finland, Section 10 of Chapter 17 of the Criminal Code prohibits blasphemy with a penalty of a fine or up to six months in prison.
+The section is titled "Breach of the sanctity of religion," and the law explicitly prohibits "publicly blaspheming against God" as well as defaming what is held sacred by a religious community.
 Unsuccessful attempts have been made to remove the particular reference to the Christian God in 1914, 1917, 1965, 1970, and most recently in 1998, when the Finnish Parliament unexpectedly voted to retain it.

 This prohibition has given rise to a number of highly publicized cases in recent Finnish history.
 The author Hannu Salama was convicted of blasphemy for his 1964 novel Juhannustanssit.
 In 1969, artist Harro Koskinen was prosecuted and fined for works including his painting Pig Messiah, a crucified pig; the works were later displayed in art galleries.
 Writer and politician Jussi Halla-aho, who later became a Member of the Parliament of Finland, was fined for insinuating connections between pedophilia and Islam in a 2008 blog text.